alwinb/reurl/README.md

-- For URLs that have a scheme being one of `http`, `https`, `ws`, `wss`, `ftp` or `gopher` and an absent or empty authority, the authority component will be 'stolen' from the first nonempty component of the path.
+- For URLs that have a scheme being one of `http`, `https`, `ws`, `wss`, `ftp` or `gopher` and an absent or empty authority, the authority component will be 'stolen from the first nonempty path segement'.
 For example, calling `force` on any of the following URLs, will result in `http://foo/bar`.

   - `http:foo/bar`